 Creating the Custom Field in your CRM

-HubSpot CRM, the "No_Show_CP" property should automatically be created when you integrate with Chili Piper.
-If not, you can always create this custom property on the Contact record.
+HubSpot CRM, the "No_Show_CP" property should automatically be created when integrating with Chili Piper.
+If not, you can always make this custom property on the Contact record.

 Salesforce, you will need to create this custom property on the Lead/Contact objects.
 You can find information on doing so in the following article.